jlhofland/domain-adaptation-floorplan-vectorization/README.md

 - Add flag `ckpt_path=filename` to the call to `Trainer.fit()`
 - Consider generalizing this by making `artifact_name` given by a new config key `cfg.resume.artifact`

-## Known issues

-**Warnings related to `num_workers`**:
-Depending on the amount of CPU threads available you may want to adapt `cfg.dataset.num_workers` for data loading to be more efficient.

-**Warnings related to `sync_dist`**:
-PyTorch Lightning recommends to sync logging calls.
-As far as I know this doesn't affect the reported accuracies, but it may slow down training, so I chose to ignore these warnings.

-## Questions

-If you have any questions about the use of this code, open an issue on the repository.